defuz/weakjson/README.md

 }
 ```

-##### Object keys:

-Object keys can be unquoted if they're valid identifiers or it's can be natural numbers:
+**Object keys** can be unquoted if they're valid identifiers or it's can be natural numbers:

 ```javascript
 {